Firmsconsulting

 Picking a mentor post-crises

-There many other guides for finding mentorship, but I always find this important advice missing.
-If you want to be really successful then it is very important you find a good business mentor or two.
+If you want to be really successful then it is very important you find a good mentor or two.

 In my experience, don’t be hasty to pick one as soon as you start.
 Take a few months to find one.
 In fact, wait until after you have been through a small crisis at the office.
 When there is a problem then the internal power structure of an organisation shows itself and you can quickly see how and who makes decisions.
 You need this to understand how the company works and the guidance you specifically need.